Shayan-Ghani/Container-Exporter/README.md

 ![Prometheus config](./capture/scrape-config.png "Prometheus configuration file")

-- Reload or restart your Prometheus server.
+- Reload or restart your Prometheus server and reachout to `http://127.0.0.1:8000/metrics`
 ### That is it you are good to go, Enjoy Using CXP! "}"